 On the other hand, resin can be a more affordable option.
 What most celebrities opt for though are porcelain dental veneers.
 So, it is really a matter of preference in most cases, but your dentist will let you know what is best for you.

-What are the 7 Facts About Dental Veneers?
 The good thing about dental veneers is that filing is not always necessary.
 If you’re unfamiliar with filing, it is a step in the dental veneers procedure where your dentist removes some layer from your teeth.

 They do this to make space for your veneers which generally come at a thickness of 0.7 mm.
 Is this always necessary?
 With the traditional porcelain dental veneers, it is.